Fragments

 Defining a Fragment

-Use the gql.default() pattern to define a fragment:
+Use the gql.default() pattern with tagged template syntax to define a fragment:

 import { gql } from "@/graphql-system";